 Frequently Asked Questions

-Yes, you can hold both cards simultaneously since they are issued by different banks, Chase and Barclays.
-This can be an effective strategy to accumulate both flexible Chase Ultimate Rewards® points and American Airlines AAdvantage® miles.
+Yes.
+Since they are issued by different banks, there is no issuer conflict in holding both.
+This is a practical strategy for travelers who want to accumulate both flexible Chase Ultimate Rewards® points and American Airlines AAdvantage® miles simultaneously.

 How do I decide between flexible travel points and airline-specific miles?